tewald/rgbpi-addons/README.md

 # Systems

-If there is a [ ] that means it Installs and Plays.
+If there is a [X] that means it Installs and Plays.
-I'll have a note at the end with some Info about it. if there is NO note or  [ X ] **PLEASE LET ME KNOW** if it works for you
+I'll have a note at the end with some Info about it. if there is NO note or  [ ] **PLEASE LET ME KNOW** if it works for you

 Since we are using CRTs not all cores/emulators will look good.
 This all depends on the native resolution and fps of the gamnes